 The Lumetri effects within Premiere Pro are read-only, so you edit the color correction layers and LUTs in SpeedGrade.
 You can also save and open your Premiere sequences in SpeedGrade.

 Video tutorial: Apply Lumetri color-correction effects to your sequences within Premiere Pro

-Instead of sending a sequence to SpeedGrade and creating additional DPX files, you can link to your original sequence via exporting an EDL from Premiere Pro, and then importing it into SpeedGrade.
+You can export Premiere Pro sequences to SpeedGrade as edit decision lists (EDLs).
+You can link to your original sequence via exporting an EDL from Premiere Pro, and then importing it into SpeedGrade.
 To do so, follow these steps:

 - In Premiere Pro, select the sequence in the Project panel or the Timeline.

 - Make adjustments to the EDL, choose a name, and destination, and then click OK.
 A CMX 3600 style EDL is created.